Training metrics for MEASURING TRAINING SUCCESS

-The AllenComm performance mapping process defines four levels for measuring the success of your training (per Kirkpatrick’s Four Levels of Evaluation):
+The AllenComm performance mapping process defines four levels of training metrics to evaluate the success of your learning solution (per Kirkpatrick’s Four Levels of Evaluation):

 Reaction – Gauges overall learner sentiment and satisfaction with the training by measuring engagement, relevancy, confidence level, complexity, and usability (data from surveys, interviews, help desk)

 Learning Outcomes– Evaluates whether the skills or knowledge were learned (data from pre- and post-exam, scored activities)